Total Cost of College.

 Strategic College Planning for Parents

-As a parent, your role in the college planning process is critical.
-While many resources are directed toward students, this dedicated section is designed to support and inform the decisions parents make throughout the journey.
-From financial aid to long-term affordability, our resources are tailored to help families make confident, well-informed choices.
+As a parent, you play a major role in the college planning process.
+While most resources are written for students, this section is built specifically for families.
+From financial aid basics to long-term affordability, our goal is to help you make confident, informed decisions at every step.

 Scholarships with Parental Criteria

-Many families don’t realize that a significant number of scholarships consider parent-related factors — such as military service, employment affiliation, family heritage, or household circumstances.
-These opportunities can add valuable funding to your child’s aid package, but they’re often hidden in broader scholarship databases or overlooked entirely.
+Many families don’t realize that thousands of scholarships consider parent-related factors—such as military service, employer affiliation, union membership, or household circumstances.
+These awards can significantly reduce the financial burden but are often overlooked.

 Loan Minimization Strategies